monojit18/AKSTraining-Basic-to-Pro/README.md

       ```bash
       #SSL Offloading at Application Gateway
-      #Current implementation DEV is already setup for this
+      #Current setup for DEV as described above is already setup for this

       #PFX Certtificate is uploaded at Application Gateway for the Listener - aks-train-appgw-dev-listener
       #Http Settings for aks-train-appgw-dev-http-settings - is setup over Http (80)